 libraries) with the IP address of your

-Until we build a new nameserver you will need to update your
+Until you build a nameserver, you will need to update your

 /etc/hosts file with the names and IP